Tag: Anomaly Flag

 Editor Note – Unknown Artifact Original Date

-The actual date of this artifact is unknown because there is no envelope with postmarks, but believed to have been written during the first or second week of June, 1940.
+The actual date of this artifact is unknown because there is no envelope with postmarks, but based upon content, is believed to have been written June 2, 1940.

 Transcription of Artifact Content